Airtable vs Monday.com: Which project management tool should you choose?

 Airtable's limitations

 - Only available in English.
-Like Monday.com, Airtable’s solutions are only available in English.
-This makes it difficult for multilingual teams to collaborate effectively.
-But, with Softr, you can set your preferred language and easily add a multilanguage site with WeGlot if needed.
+Like monday.com, Airtable's interface is only available in English, which makes it harder for multilingual teams to collaborate.
+With Softr, you can set your preferred language and add multilanguage support if needed.

-- Limited in-app communication.
-Monday.com has a pretty great in-app chat function that lets team members communicate easily, almost like they’re speaking on Slack.
-On Airtable, you can comment and tag team members, but the communication capabilities are pretty limited.
-Softr fills this gap by offering an instant messaging integration that enables peer-to-peer communication.
+- Limited in-app communication. monday.com has a solid in-app chat function that lets team members communicate easily, almost like they're on Slack.
+On Airtable, you can comment and tag team members, but the communication capabilities are limited.
+Softr fills this gap with native record commenting, so your team can discuss work directly on the relevant records.

-- With great complexity, comes a higher learning curve.
-The complexity of Airtable is often a selling point.
-But on the other hand, it’s harder for users to get started.
+- A higher learning curve.
+Airtable's complexity is often a selling point, but it also makes the platform harder for new users to get started with.

-However, if you’re able to get past the learning curve and take some time to get familiar with Airtable terminology, you’ll have a much more capable platform on your side.
-Plus, there are always templates you can copy, a strong community that supports you, and many tutorials you can watch.
+However, once you get past the learning curve and grow familiar with Airtable terminology, you'll have a far more capable platform on your side.
+There are also templates you can copy, a strong community, and plenty of tutorials to lean on.

-One of Airtable’s advantages over Monday.com is that its free plan is much more cost-effective and accommodates more seats, making it really easy for smaller teams to get started.
-Let’s take a closer look at what each pricing plan includes.
+One of Airtable's advantages over monday.com is that its free plan is more generous and accommodates more seats, making it easy for smaller teams to get started.
+Let's take a closer look at what each pricing plan includes.

 Airtable free plan